Using a table visualization

 Switch to View mode and effect a change in the data to see the cell value animation.
 The cell(s) will be highlighted in color which then fades away after the specified duration.

 When the row header layout is set to Single Indented Column, row headers are displayed compactly in the same column and indented according to the corresponding hierarchy level.
-In this compact mode, totals are always displayed at the top.

 Note that the Single Indented Column option requires the following:

 - Totals must be enabled on the metric set.
 Open the Data Analysis Panel, click Edit, and then look for the Shown Totals field.
+If you want to hide them, use the Hide Grand Total property.

 - The table's Show Totals At Bottom property must be unchecked.